Can You Freeze Goat Cheese? What You Should Know (updated 2023)

 Cheese is widely consumed around the globe, with laymen and connoisseurs alike taking pleasure in tasting any and all varieties available.
 One of the most common types of cheese in existence is goat cheese, called such because it is made from goat’s milk.

 Unbeknownst to many, goat cheese refers to any cheese made of goat’s milk.
 This includes cheddar, brie, gouda, and the like.
-You may also hear the umbrella term “chevre,” short from Fromage de chevre or cheese of goat.
+You may also hear the umbrella term “chevre,” short for Fromage de chevre or cheese of goat.

 While an abundance of goat cheese makes for great snacking during huge parties or gatherings, what do you do if you cannot easily finish your stash?
 This may leave you wondering if you can freeze goat cheese.